-- The narratives: they recall the past with the aim of developing a common sense of ancestry.
+- Narratives: these recall the past with the aim of developing a common sense of ancestry.
 If a man listens to the stories of his grandparents, he becomes more conscious of his family roots.

-- The epic: here too the past is recounted, but in order to eulogise its heroes so as to inspire, even if this is at the expense of some detail.
+- Epics: here too the past is recounted, but in order to eulogise its heroes so as to inspire, even if this is at the expense of some detail.

-- The codes of the law: they organise the life of the people and help to provide social cohesion.
+- Codes of the law: these organise the life of the people and help to provide social cohesion.

-- The liturgy and the celebrations (the “sacrifices”, for example) are an expression of a common way of life, in the same way that any festivity unites the family.
+- Liturgy and celebrations (the “sacrifices”, for example) are an expression of a common way of life, in the same way that any festivity unites the family.
 Because these celebrations are centred on activities of a religious nature, they illustrate the relationship of unity which exists between man and God.

-- The poems, the songs and the Psalms: they express the prayer of the people, their convictions and their faith.
+- Poems, songs and Psalms: these express the prayer of the people, their convictions and their faith.

-- The prophetic words: these are words pronounced by God to lead us to the true faith.
+- Prophecy: these are messages pronounced by God to lead us to the true faith.

 - The teachings of the prophets and of the priests: these are in the form of moral prescriptions, parables and narratives.

-- The wisdom literature: these are reflections on the grand themes of life, death, love, the origin of evil and of suffering etc.
+- Wisdom literature: these are reflections on the grand themes of life, death, love, the origin of evil and of suffering, etc.

-The Old Testament, which was originally written in Hebrew, is made up of 39 books called canonical and these are accepted by all Christians and Jews.
+The Old Testament has 39 books called protocanonical, which were originally written in Hebrew, and are accepted by all Christians and Jews.
 It is divided into three parts: The Torah, composed of 5 books, the Prophets (Nevi’im), composed of 21 books and the Writings (Ketuvim), composed of 13 books.

-The deuterocanonical books, which were originally written in Greek, but only added to the canon at a later stage, also form part of the Old Testament.
-From the 16th century, these were considered apocryphal by the Reformers.
+Most of the deuterocanonical books were originally written in Greek.
+They also form part of the Old Testament.
+They were added to the Jewish canon of sripture used by Greek-speaking Jews at a later date.
+From the sixteenth century, these were considered apocryphal by the Reformers.
 These books number 7 in total: Tobit, Judith, First Book of Maccabees, Second Book of Maccabees, Wisdom, Ecclesiasticus, Baruch as well as some chapters of Esther and Daniel.

 The service of the Word of God in the Church is not limited to the liturgical celebrations.
-The Church proclaims the Word of God to believers and teaches it to them, thereby fulfilling the principal command of Jesus after his resurrection: “Go, therefore, make disciples of all the nations … and teach them to observe all the commands I gave you.”
-(Mt 28:19-20) In this way, whenever the catechism is being taught in schools and parishes, believers are formed in the understanding of the Word of God and in how to put it into practice in their lives.
-During the great ecclesial gatherings such as the Eucharistic Congresses and the World Youth Days, the Church endeavours to explain the Word of God and to give the teaching which builds the faith.
-This is why we can say that the Holy Scriptures have been, and continue to be, at the heart of the flowering of priestly and religious vocations.
-As Christ said: “You did not choose me, no, I chose you…” (Jn 15:15).
+The Church proclaims the Word of God to believers and teaches it to them, thereby fulfilling the principal command of Jesus after his resurrection: “Go, therefore, make disciples of all the nations… and teach them to observe all the commands I gave you.”
+(Mt 28:19-20) In this way, whenever the catechism is taught in schools and parishes, believers are formed in their understanding of the Word of God and in how to put it into practice in their lives.
+During the great ecclesial gatherings such as the Eucharistic Congresses and the World Youth Days, the Church endeavours to explain the Word of God and to give teaching which builds the faith.
+This is why we can say that the holy scriptures have been, and continue to be, at the heart of the flowering of priestly and religious vocations.
+As Christ said: “You did not choose me, no, I chose you…” (Jn 15:15-16).
 Through the practice of Lectio Divina and of personal meditation on God’s Word, God continues to inspire many people’s life choices and their status as believers in the world.